 Expenses are allocated between capital and income in accordance with the Regulations.
-However, the approach for a given Sub-fund is set out in Appendix I. Deducting charges from capital (as is done for VT Woodhill UK Equity Strategic Fund) may erode or constrain capital growth.
+However, the approach for the Company is set out in Appendix I. Deducting charges from capital may erode or constrain capital growth.

 Where expenses are deducted in the first instance from income, if and only if this is insufficient, the ACD and Depositary have agreed that all or part of the deductions will be made from capital (save for any charge made in respect of SDRT).
 If deductions were made from capital, this would result in capital erosion and constrain growth.